CalinRadoni/USB-RFID-Keyboard/README.md

 # USB-RFID-Keyboard

+## Note

+This was a *toy* project, somehow a proof-of-concept.

+I have no use for it so it is archived.

+## Description

 This device behave like a USB Keyboard and a USB Serial port.
 As USB Keyboard, when a programmed card is read:
 - a formatted text, programmed in the RFID card, is written;